minagawah/express-react-svelte-webcomponent/README.md

 ### Overview

-As we enter 2020, many of us work with monolithic frontend projects, and our professional hunch tells us that we need flexibility as we make changes to hundreds of components we deal with everyday.
+As we enter 2020, many of us deal with monolithic frontends, and our professional hunch tells us that we need more flexibility as to make changes to hundreds of components everyday.
-So, it was quite natural for the dev community to observe last year the growing trends of having ***"micro frontends"*** as to satisfy the mentioned urge.
+So, it was quite natural for web dev communities to observe last year the growing trends of ***"micro frontends"*** as to satisfy the mentioned urge.

-One solution would be to have pages using different frameworks.
+One solution would be to have pages with different frameworks.
-In this project, we have multi-compiler configurations for Webpack to bundle React and Svelte apps at the same time.
+This project configures Webpack multi-compilers to bundle both React and Svelte apps.
-Another would be to include Web Compnents for wherever the pages demand light-weight tasks.
+Another would be to have Web Components for more lightweight tasks.
-For this, too, uses Webpack to build Web Components separately from other resources.
+For this one, too, we have Webpack bundles the codes.

-However, as simple as it may sound, configuring Webpack to handle multiple frameworks is a laborious task.
+However, as simple as it may sound, configuring Webpack to handle multiple frameworks is quite a laborious.
-Especially, we usually want them running in different subdirectories, and you certainly must struggle with Webpack configurations to actually achieve the desired states.
+Especially when we normally want these frameworks running in different subdirectories, and we can easily assume it means never-ending struggles with Webpack configurations.
+With a sample provided in this project,
-With the sample Webpack configuration presented here, I wish to help someone who are also suffering from the same situations.
+I hope to lessen the burdens for those who also suffer from the same situations.

 Basically, our Express app serves several routes, and their view templates are all bundled by HTML Webpack Plugin.